AhtashamAnsari0/MovieApp/README.md

-# iOS  Assignment - TheMovies
+# iOS  Assignment - MovieApp
 ## An iOS app to show movies poster and detail  in Swift using Xcode 12.5

 ## Description